Check a VAT number (VIES)

 - whether or not the VAT number is "associated with" a certain name and address

 How you contact the national authorities varies from country to country.
 Some (like , Italy and Spain) have online systems, while you have to contact others by phone, mail or fax.
-Be aware also that this might also require knowledge of that country's language.
+You should also be aware that this might require knowledge of that country's language.

 For data protection reasons, the national authorities will not supply the name and address corresponding to a VAT number - only that there is a certain name and address associated with a specific VAT number.